 Triangle Solver

-Supports SSS, SAS, ASA, AAS, and SSA using Law of Sines and Cosines.
+Supports SSS, SAS, ASA, AAS and SSA using the Law of Sines and Cosines.

 A triangle has three sides (a, b, c) and three angles (A, B, C).
-To solve a triangle, you need at least three pieces of information — and at least one must be a side.
-The six cases are named by what you know:
+To solve one you need three pieces of information, and at least one of them must be a side.
+The cases are named by what you know:

 - SSS: Three sides known